50RISHU/Green-Spoon-Frontend/README.md

 - Password reset functionality with validation
 - Protected admin routes and operations
 - Input validation on forms

-## 📝 Notes for Developers

-- All components are located in `src/lib/components/`
-- State management is handled through Svelte stores in `src/lib/stores/`
-- Utility functions are available in `src/lib/utils/`
-- API calls are centralized in `src/lib/api.js`
-- Routes follow SvelteKit conventions with `+page.svelte` and `+layout.svelte`

 ## 📚 Resources